From the author:

 What is Anonymous Religion?

-Anonymous Religion is asking the question: What does your spirituality (and/or faith) feel like, sound like, and look like outside the confines of your respective religion?
+Anonymous Religion is asking the question: What does spirituality (and/or faith) feel like, sound like, and look like outside the confines of any respective religion?

 Anonymous Religion is an experiential journey, a pilgrimage of process and perspective grounded in life experiences that releases the certitude of named religion in order to discover and explore the possibility and potential of un-named religious spirituality.

 Anonymous Religion is claiming independence from “religion as usual”, and instead proclaiming interdependence with a presence that is ultimately un-nameable; a primal religious and spiritual presence that because it resists being named, is therefore anonymous. — From the essay, “Losing My Religion”